 Edwin was born and raised in Honolulu, Hawaii.
 He earned an Associate’s Degree in Computer Networking and is an experienced licensed Journeyman Electrician.
 Edwin moved from Hawaii to Phoenix in 2013 to experience new adventures and opportunities and never looked back since then.
 Edwin is very family oriented as he loves spending quality time with his family.
 His hobbies and interests include traveling, playing sports and he has a deep appreciation for art and sneakers.

 Takisha Adair has worked in the clinical research industry for over 10 years during which she has acquired wide-ranging experience relating to strategic project leadership, planning and management of clinical trials with responsibility for global clinical programs.
 She started her career working in Oncology research with a focus in cancer program accreditation.
 She became one of 46 Commission on Cancer trained consultants nationwide, receiving formal training at the American College of Surgeons in Chicago, IL.
-Following this, she moved into late phase drug development programs holding various roles as a Clinical Research Associate for Clinical Research Organizations and Research Supervisor for Hospital System Research Institutes.
-In her current role as a Clinical Operations Manager II at Covance, Inc., she is responsible for the day-to-day oversight of a one hundred bed Phase I Research Clinic within their Early Clinical Services Development Division.
-She is an active member of the Society of Clinical Research Associates (SoCRA) and serves as a guest speaker for several educational conferences on an annual basis.
+Following this, she moved into late-phase drug development programs holding various roles as a Clinical Research Associate for Clinical Research Organizations and Research Supervisor for Hospital System Research Institutes.
+In her role as a Clinical Operations Manager II at Covance, Inc., she was responsible for the day-to-day oversight of a one hundred bed Phase I Research Clinic within their Early Clinical Services Development Division.
+Takisha is currently the Director or Clinical Study Management at ProSciento, Inc. She is an active member of the Society of Clinical Research Associates (SoCRA) and serves as a guest speaker for several educational conferences on an annual basis.

 Denise Hayes serves as an instructor for Clinical Research Fastrack as well as a CRA for Enterin, a Pharmaceutical company studying molecules and treatments for Parkinson’s.
 She was formerly the Site Manager in Dallas Texas at Synexus Research, the largest clinical research site network in the world.
 Denise joined Synexus (formerly Radiant Research) in 2011 as a Certified Clinical Research Coordinator.
 Her clinical research experience ranges from Phase 1 to Phase 4 clinical trials, and is very diverse including indications such as HIV, Rheumatoid Arthritis, Neurology, Endocrinology, Women’s Health, Gastroenterology, Osteoarthritis, Osteoporosis, Dyslipidemia and Vaccines to name a few.